 The bottom line?
 Colon cleansing probably isn't necessary, but it's not necessarily a bad idea -- as long as it's safely performed by a skilled practitioner using clean equipment.

 Want more on the inner workings of your digestive system (and the history of medical quackery) while you're at it?
-Try the links on the next page.
+Try the links below.

 - Barrett, Stephen, M.D.
 "Gastrointestinal Quackery: Colonics, Laxatives, and More."
 (Oct.
 14, 2009)http://www.quackwatch.com/01QuackeryRelatedTopics/gastro.html

 - Evans, Kim.
 "Swine Flu: Protect Yourself and Loved Ones."
 The Huffington Post.
 May 2, 2009.
 (Oct.
 16, 2009)